-- 9.8 Construction, demolition, extension or conversion proposals could affect a bat roost in a building.
-Exeter City Council will expect a bat survey to be submitted with a planning application in certain circumstances.
-Please see national advice for further information Bats: advice for making planning decisions (gov.uk). - 9.9 Exeter City Council encourages householders to incorporate small scale opportunities for biodiversity enhancement in their proposals.
+- nesting birds may be affected by a proposal, a qualified ecologist should be contacted for advice and the information submitted as part of the planning application. - 9.11 Exeter City Council encourages householders to incorporate small scale opportunities for biodiversity enhancement in their proposals.
 These might include creating new habitats, enhancing existing habitats, providing green roofs and walls, planting trees or using sustainable drainage systems.
 Relatively small features can often achieve essential benefits for wildlife, such as incorporating 'swift bricks' and bat boxes in developments and providing safe routes for hedgehogs between different habitat areas.